-- Identify and act on any potential risks to self or others, including young people/rangatahi, whānau and other employees. - Be familiar with and abide by the organisation's health and safety policies and reporting procedures, ensuring others do the same as required. - Follow safe work practices, which includes the effective use of safety equipment, identification of workplace hazards and taking action to reduce or eliminate these. - Risks (including Health and Safety, compliance and maintenance) are identified and reported. - Plans are put in place to resolve and/or mitigate potential problems as required. - Issues are escalated to relevant manager as required. - Demonstrates understanding and compliance with organisational and legislative health and safety requirements and is proactive in ensuring employees are compliant. - Follows correct protocols when using safety equipment. - Workplace hazards are identified and plans are put in place to
+- Identify and act on potential risks (clinical or non-clinical) to self or others, including client/rangatahi, whānau or other employees. - Be familiar with and abide by the organisation's health and safety policies and reporting procedures, ensuring others do the same as required. - Follow safe work practices, which includes the effective use of safety equipment, identification of workplace hazards and taking action to reduce or eliminate these.